Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - step3: Allow access to privileged commands

+> note that in the real exam the user will be already created for you and it will be given proper privileges too visa `sudo` command

 ```
 [root@control ~]# echo "automation ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/automation
 ```

 - step4: Creating inventory

-> Create directory for the inventory
+> Create directory for the inventory, this step is part of your exam

 ```
 mkdir -p /home/automation/plays